AlinaKontarero/burstsms-test/readme.md

 ### Testing

-Jest testing the `Create React App` bootstrapped project needs to overwrite the scripts for Windows 10 Pro machine .
+Jest testing the `Create React App` bootstrapped project needs to overwrite the scripts for Windows 10 Pro machine.
 It would take some time, so I provided a couple of tests as a direction to the possible unit testing.

 Cheers,
 Alina